 Why entrepreneurs are rushing into the franchise industry?

 Entrepreneurs are actively looking to enter the franchise industry for a variety of reasons.
 It is simpler for business owners to operate and function as their franchisees because the franchisors are already well-known, have their brand of goods, and have an established business model.

-A high young population also indicates high entrepreneurial energy in the country.
+A highly young population also indicates high entrepreneurial energy in the country.
 This is where a franchise model helps through shared ownership.
-More entrepreneurs get associated with brands that assure a relatively higher rate of success.
+More entrepreneurs connect with brands that assure a relatively higher rate of success.